The Truth About Doberman’s Nails: Misconceptions and Finding Balance

 On the other hand, nails that are too long can also cause problems:

-Damage to Surfaces: Overgrown nails can damage floors and furniture, which, while not a health issue for the dog, can be a concern for owners.
+3. Damage to Surfaces: Overgrown nails can damage floors and furniture, which, while not a health issue for the dog, can be a concern for guardians.

 Nails in the Wild: How Wolves Manage

-In the wild, wolves naturally wear down their nails through constant activity and environmental interaction.
-Their nails are typically just the right length to assist in hunting and gripping prey without causing discomfort.
+To preface: the idea that nature should always be the “role model” is problematic.
+Not everything that happens in nature is ideal.
+However, when it comes to nails, in the wild, wolves naturally wear down their nails through constant activity and environmental interaction.
+Their nails are typically just the right length to assist in running while hunting (although they do not use them to attack prey) and gripping prey when eating without causing themselves discomfort.
 Unlike domesticated dogs, wolves are constantly on the move, which helps maintain their nails at an optimal length.

 The Importance of Nails for Dogs and Wolves